Anish1337/AInfo/README.md

 ### 27/05/2021
 * Created a basic html page with a menu bar and drop downs.
 * Need to add the notes to their respective page on the website.
 * Github is not rendering the html file as a website will fix.

 ### 29/05/2021
 * Renamed main.html to header.php
 * Used MAMP to view php files from localhost
 * Website now has a static header across all sub pages.
-* TODO: Paste the text from the notes to the subpages
+* TODO: Paste the text from the notes to the subpages (start with the CNN page)

+## 31/05/2021
+* Formatted CNN notes (added headers, newlines, subheaders)
+* TODO: Insert images from notes and citations!